acampb/blogtest/_posts/2021-01-06-github-actions-approvals.md

 ---
 title: GitHub Actions now with Manual Approvals
+subtitle: Implement deployment gating with manual approvals in GitHub Actions, now available with the Environments feature.
 author: Andrew Campbell
-date: 2021-01-06
+#date: 2021-01-06
-categories: []
+#categories: []
 tags: [GitHub, GitHub Actions, DevOps, CICD Pipeline]
-pin: false
+#pin: false
-image: /assets/img/gh-approvals/notification1.png
+thumbnail-img: /assets/img/gh-approvals/notification1.png
-description: Implement deployment gating with manual approvals in GitHub Actions, now available with the Environments feature.
+#description: Implement deployment gating with manual approvals in GitHub Actions, now available with the Environments feature.
 ---

-## Overview

 I've loved GitHub Actions since they were released, but the one piece I always felt was missing was some kind of gating or more control around deployments.
-Now we can add manual approval requirements to our workflows through GitHubs new **Environments** configurations.
+Now we can add manual approval requirements to our workflows through GitHub's new **Environments** configurations.
 Environments also support environment specific secrets in additional to repository-wide secrets.

 ## Create Environments